 OK, there might be bits of running a freelance business that you love less than others (selling yourself and keeping track of expenses being a frequent pair of offenders), but at least you’ll understand the benefit (and if you don’t, then why are you doing it?).

 Take back that bit of control for yourself.
 Create your own brand and business from scratch and make it work.
 The sense of achievement will be all the greater when you know it’s all down to you.

 So, there’s the four reasons.
 I could think of another to round up the numbers, but I reckon you’ve got the gist by now.
 It’s all about the freedom and flexibility to create work that suits you and your family.

-There’s a high chance that you’re now shouting at the screen, ‘But what about not being able to find work/not having any skills to freelance with/ clients not paying you on time/not getting all those cosy benefits you get off employers?’
+There’s a high chance that you’re now shouting at the screen, ‘But what about not being able to find work/not having any skills to freelance with/ clients not paying you on time/having to sort out accounts and tax and all that stuff?’